rkt/rkt/Documentation/subcommands/run.md

   example.com/worker-backup
 ```

-If the image didn’t have any mount points, you can achieve a similar effect with the `--mount` flag (note that both would be read-write though):
+If the image didn't have any mount points, you can achieve a similar effect with the `--mount` flag (note that both would be read-write though):

 ```
 # rkt run --volume=work,kind=host,source=/opt/tenant1/work \